US owners Carlyle back £150m refinancing at debt-laden retailer Very

 Carlyle had been Very Group’s main corporate lender under previous owners the Barclay Brothers but seized control of the business last year.

-Abu Dhabi-based media operation IMI, which led a failed move to buy The Telegraph newspaper group from the Barclays, also became a major lender as part of the deal.

-Carlyle and IMI both took ownership of Very in November last year as the Barclays’ business empire collapsed, with the family currently facing bankruptcy petitions from lenders.
+Carlyle took ownership of Very in November last year as the Barclays’ business empire collapsed, with the family currently facing bankruptcy petitions from lenders.

 On Monday, Carlyle confirmed it had converted some of Very’s debts into equity, taking £150 million of capital in the company.